Missouri Compromise: Stalemate

-Development in Congress
+Development and passage

 Because it no longer wanted to be part of non-contiguous Massachusetts after the War of 1812, the northern region of Massachusetts, the District of Maine, sought and ultimately gained admission into the United States as a free state to become the separate state of Maine.
 That occurred only as a result of a compromise involving slavery in Missouri and in the federal territories of the American West.

 The admission of another slave state would increase southern power when northern politicians had already begun to regret the Constitution's Three-Fifths Compromise.
 Although more than 60 percent of white Americans lived in the North, northern representatives held only a slim majority of congressional seats by 1818.
 The additional political representation allotted to the South as a result of the Three-Fifths Compromise gave southerners more seats in the House of Representatives than they would have had if the number was based on the free population alone.
 Moreover, since each state had two Senate seats, Missouri's admission as a slave state would result in more southern than northern senators.
 A bill to enable the people of the Missouri Territory to draft a constitution and form a government preliminary to admission into the Union came before the House of Representatives in Committee of the Whole, on February 13, 1819.
 James Tallmadge of New York offered the Tallmadge Amendment, which forbade further introduction of slaves into Missouri and mandated that all children of slave parents born in the state after its admission to be free at the age of 25.
 The committee adopted the measure and incorporated it into the bill as finally passed on February 17, 1819, by the House.
 The Senate refused to concur with the amendment, and the whole measure was lost.